enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`HexFloatLiterals`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-HexFloatLiterals) |
 | **Flag** | `-XHexFloatLiterals`                                                                                                               |

+Enables the ability to specify floating point literals using hexadecimal to ensure that no rounding or truncation takes place.

 #### MagicHash

 |          |                                                                                                                      |
 |:---------|:---------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`MagicHash`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-MagicHash) |
 | **Flag** | `-XMagicHash`                                                                                                        |

+Allows the use of `#` as a postfix modifier to identifiers.
+This allows the programmer to refer to the names of many of GHC's internal unboxed types for use in surface Haskell.

 #### NumericUnderscores